lahol/nonogram-game/README.md

 the right mouse button, respectively.
 Large puzzles (i.e. not fitting completely in the window) may be scrolled.
 Hints also may be ticked off.

+Scrolling is done with the mouse wheel or shift + mouse wheel for vertical or horizontal direction.

 ## Installation ##

 Just run